Markets

 The Severn Ham - Nature Walk & History Walk

 The Severn Ham is an ancient water meadow reached via a small footbridge from the centre of Tewkesbury.
 "Ham" is an old Saxon word which meant bend in a river, flood plain or water meadow.
-The Severn Ham is one of the finest examples of the few remaining hams in the UK.
-Full of wild flowers, birds and insects it’s a charming place to take a gentle stroll and enjoy the stunning views across to Tewkesbury Abbey and the Malvern Hills.
+The Severn Ham is one of the finest examples of the few remaining hams in the UK, full of wildflowers, birds and insects.
+The River Severn and River Avon have played a significant part in Tewkesbury's history and two leaflets available from the Tourist Information Centre provide self-guided tours around the Severn Ham with insights into the social and economic history and the wildlife.

 The Battle Trail

-Tewkesbury's famous battle trail takes you around the ancient fields where the Battle of Tewkesbury was held in 1471.
+Tewkesbury's famous battle trail takes you around the ancient fields where the Battle of Tewkesbury was fought in 1471.
 This self-guided walking route is through some pretty fields and alongside the rivers of Tewkesbury - pick up a copy of the route from the Tourist Information Centre.
 There are regular guided walks along this route - check out our full events list.

 Heritage & Alleyways Trail